 Baically Green is the best 25%, Yellow the next 25%, Orange the next and Red the worst 25%

 This presentation is reasonably crude but should be comparatively accurate.
-The incident data is compiled by taking the zip code data from Metro and the North Las Vegas Police Department.
+The incident data is compiled by taking the zip code data from Metro, Henderson and the North Las Vegas Police Department.
 The presentation is not the same but appears close enough.
 Note that it is not the same as the FBI definition so you can't compare these to the national numbers...just to each other.
-The populaton data is also a mishmash.
-It is either the 2000 census data for established zips or an extrapolation of the housing population to the human population for those with extensive recent growth.
+The populaton data is from the 2010 census.
 The number appear reasonable and large errors are unlikely.
 But the edges are probably pretty mushy.

 Note that zip codes are a crude measure.
 The highest crime area in town 89109 actually has two completely different mechanisms...the huge number of tourist on the strip is one part and a very nasty area to the northern end the other.
 I think the strip piece to actually be quite safe...but the northern piece is pretty dangerous.